Mitochondrium labeling protocol

 Staining and imaging will take place on the same day

-- Prepare a stock solution of 1 mM by desolving the probe in 30 µl of DMF or DMSO.
+- Prepare a stock solution of 1 mM by dissolving the probe in 30 µl of DMF or DMSO.

 Note: If you´re using an evaluation sample, dissolve the substance in 2 µl DMF or DMSO to receive a concentration of 1 mM.

 Optional: Our extended LIVE probes can be combined with our abberior LIVE ORANGE mito probe.
-Simply add them to the staining solution for multocolor live-cell imaging.
+Add them to the staining solution for multicolor live-cell imaging.

 Note: The staining solution is not stable for extended periods of time.
 Therefore, it is recommended that you only prepare enough solution for immediate use.

-- Remove the cell culture medium and rinse the cells once in prewarmed live-cell imaging medium.
+- Remove the cell culture medium and rinse the cells once in the prewarmed live-cell imaging medium.

 - Remove the medium and add enough staining solution to the cells.
-Incubate for 45 to 60 min at optimal cell growth conditions (temperature, humidity, CO2-controlled enviroment).
+Incubate for 45 to 60 min at optimal cell growth conditions (temperature, humidity, CO2-controlled environment).

-- Afterwerds, cells are rinsed three times with fresh live-cell imaging medium.
-Followed by an additional 15 to 20 minutes washing step in fresh live cell imaging medium.
+- Afterward, cells are rinsed three times with a fresh live-cell imaging medium.
+Followed by an additional 15 to 20 minutes of washing step in fresh live cell imaging medium.

-- Cells are embedded in fresh live-cell imaging medium.
+- Cells are embedded in a fresh live-cell imaging medium.